 Lemon flavored anything in the summer is how I remember sunny beach days when school let out for vacation.
 Lemonade, Lemon Ice, Lemon BBQ Chicken and especially chilled Lemon bars.
 How could I possible live as an adult without my summer lemon favorites?

-Using Xylitol, a sugar alcohol, is the no carb sweetener of choice for this Low Carb Lemon Tart, because it really takes the carb count down.
-Xylitol is a low-carb option widely known for the use in sugarless chewing gum and great for dental care.
-You can read more on xylitol here…
+Using Lakanto, a brand name for a sugar alcohol, is the no carb sweetener of choice for this Low Carb Lemon Tart.
+It really takes the carb count way down.
+Lakanto is a fine grain blend of Monkfruit and Erythritol.

 Whether you’re serving this Low Carb Lemon Tart at a backyard BBQ or a fancy schmancy Ladies Lunch it is sure to be just delightful, and all gone within minutes!